tjs3m4/CS4320-Final-Project/code_structure.md

 ## Summary of how classes interact
 	* The Controller controls a player's ship (which is of type AdvancedShip).
 	* An Advanced ship has a Weapon which has Bullets to shoot.
-	* Basic enemies are of type Ship and DO NOT have a Weapon